Barcelona Carnival 2023 Guide (+Tips, Events, Parties)

 The major event here is the satirical ‘funeral’ of King Carnestoltes where the crowds bid goodbye to the controversial king: until his speech next year!

 You can also go to the Burial of the Sardine in Barceloneta.
-The event starts at 5:45 pm at Plaça de la Barceloneta and continues along the beach, all being capped off with a ceremonial sardine BBQ/tasting at 7:00 pm.
+The event starts at 5:30 pm at Centre Civic San Marti and ends at Plaça de la Palmera with a ceremonial sardine BBQ/tasting.

 Barcelona Costume Shops